Last updated - September 4, 2024

 Now you can hide the shipping methods you don’t want to display.
 Also, there is an option to hide the USPS shipping services other than priority mail by adding their HTML value in the Shipping options section.
 You can find the specific HTML value of the specific shipping method by using the Inspect option of your browser.

-Now, when a customer adds a product from ‘Heavy’ shipping class to the Cart, only Priority Mail will be displayed.
+Now, when a customer adds a product from the ‘Heavy’ shipping class to the Cart, only Priority Mail will be displayed.

-Now, when a product from the ‘Heavy’ shipping class is added to Cart, only Priority Mail will be displayed.
+Now, when a product from the ‘Heavy’ shipping class is added to the Cart, only Priority Mail will be displayed.

 Add a second rule

-Similarly, you can also create a rule to hide shipping methods when a product with ‘Media’ shipping class is in the Cart.
+Similarly, you can also create a rule to hide shipping methods when a product with a ‘Media’ shipping class is in the Cart.

 First, filter the products based on the shipping class, and then specify the shipping methods and specific services that you want to hide.

-Now, when a customer adds a product from shipping class ‘Media’ to Cart, only Media Mail will be displayed as shipping option.
+Now, when a customer adds a product from shipping class ‘Media’ to Cart, only Media Mail will be displayed as the shipping option.

 What happens when products of both the above shipping classes are present in the Cart together?
 For this scenario, you can create an advanced rule combining the rules for both the other shipping classes.
 Here too, you can specify the shipping methods and services that you want to hide.
 In this example, we are hiding all USPS shipping services, and displaying only a Flat rate of $15 when products from both shipping classes are in the Cart.

-So, when customers add products products from multiple shipping classes, the Advanced rule that you have set up will come to play.
+So, when customers add products from multiple shipping classes, the Advanced rule that you have set up will come into play.
 As a result, only the specific shipping services or methods that you want to offer will be displayed.
 For this example, as you can see, only Flat Rate is displayed.

 This way, you can achieve different use cases on your WooCommerce store with the help of different plugins.